Sunday, May 19, 2024

 Dear Readers, it happened again.
 I intended to no longer use expired films because of the risks of blotches or other issues caused by old age and improper storage.
 But a few months ago, an eBay seller included a complimentary roll of Kodak T400CN film in an order.
 I loaded it in my Leica IIIC camera and tried it around town.

 T400CN was a 1990s C-41 black and white film.
-Kodak designed to be processed in common C-41 chemistry almost anywhere on earth (such as by any 1-hour processing kiosk) and yield black and white prints.
+It could be processed in common C-41 chemistry almost anywhere on earth (such as by any 1-hour processing kiosk) and yield black and white prints.
 I used it a few times in the past.
 When fresh, it was very fine grain and high resolution for a 400 speed film.
 Other companies also marketed C-41 black and white films, but today, only Ilford XP2 is left.

-The last Kodak black and white C-41 film was BW400CN, which I have used in my Abandoned Films series.
+Kodak discontinued T400CN in 2004.
+The Professional Portra 400BW film was similar (or the same?) and was discontinued about the same time.
+Kodak replaced them with BW400CN, which I have used in my Abandoned Films series.
 The last few rolls were more grainy than when they were fresh, so possibly the BW400CN changes chemically when old.
 Of course, other factors, like the brand of C-41 chemistry, may affect the appearance of the film.
 Has this T400CN aged more gracefully?

 Because of the age, I decided to expose it at EI=120 rather than the original specified 400.
-I took the film to Photoland at Evergreen State College.
+I took the film to Photoland at The Evergreen State College.
 They called me after 3 hours to report that it was ready!
 I scanned it on my Nikon Coolscan 5000 scanner.
 The advantage of a C-41 film, either color or B&W, is that the infrared ISRD function can identify scratches and correct them.
 It is a convenience because you do not need to touch up as many flaws on the film with a heal tool.
 Unfortunately, this does not work for traditional black and white film.

 This was also a test of my Leica IIIC camera and its 5cm ƒ/2 Summitar lens.
 In the past, the IIIC suffered from a zone that was out of focus on the far right.
 I suspected that the film was buckling or not lying straight in the rails.
 I added another nylon washer on the post that pushes the film canister up into the body.
 The reloadable Leitz film canisters, which were common in the 1940s, may be marginally taller than modern commercial 35mm film canisters.
-Even if the film were perfectly flat (which never happens in any 35mm camera), the Summitar has field curvature, so the best focus curves towards you at the sides of the frame.
+Even if the film lay perfectly flat (which never happens in any 35mm camera), the Summitar has field curvature, so the best focus curves towards you at the sides of the frame.

 Yes, I know, this experiment had too many variables.
 There were too many degrees of freedom to be able to isolate contributing factors.
 But you readers can decide if it all worked out.
 Here are some random scenes around Olympia, Washington.
 Click any photo to see it at 1600 pixels wide.